Bishoywadea/Sorting_Algorithms/README.md

 Contributions to this project are welcome!
 If you find a bug or want to add a new algorithm, please open an issue or submit a pull request.

-## License 📜

-This project is licensed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgements 🙏

 This project was inspired by the sorting algorithms section of the [Algorithms and Data Structures](https://www.youtube.com/watch?v=D_bv_kf77Jk&list=PLtS9P-Hn2iKiGd13-XgY_lRRXG0UE40ui&index=9) course on YouTube, taught by Dr.Ahmed Hamdy.